nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 But overflow means that stack pointer goes beyond the stack, so why is stack pointer checked against stack guard rather than the bottom of the stack?
 The reasons are explained in this [comment](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/stack.go#L17-L66) in the Go runtime source code.
-Let me explain them in simpler terms.
+Let me reexplain them in simpler terms.

 First, since Go allows functions not to perform stack grow checks by marking them with `//go:nosplit`, space equal to [`StackNosplitBase`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/internal/abi/stack.go#L8-L14) must be reserved so that they can execute safely without referencing any invalid address.
 For example, [`morestack`]()—which itself handles stack growth—must have its entire stack frame fit within the allocated stack.